Uttering and Publishing and Checking Account Crimes and Penalties

 Here is why you need experienced legal counsel for checking account crimes and Uttering and Publishing charges.

-Uttering & publishing and checking account crimes account for billions of dollars lost to businesses, governments, and consumers.
-Businesses, banks, and governments have to rely on accurate records of financial transactions, and if there is a problem, then the entire recording system gets thrown off.
+Uttering & publishing, and checking account crimes account for billions of dollars lost to businesses, governments, and consumers.
+Businesses, banks, and governments have to rely on accurate records of financial transactions, and if there is a problem, the entire recording system gets thrown off.
 In Michigan, these crimes are generally felony offenses.
-These offenses can also be charged under Federal law when the offense involved a bank or credit union and used electronic media, such as a computer, to accomplish the offense.
+These offenses can also be charged under Federal law when the offense involves a bank or credit union and used electronic media, such as a computer, to accomplish the offense.
 These offenses are serious, and you need the help of experienced legal counsel to assist you.

 Uttering & Publishing

 In Michigan, Uttering and Publishing occurs when a person falsely makes or alters a document with the intent to defraud another person.
 Uttering and Publishing is a felony offense with a maximum possible prison sentence of 14 years, but no mandatory prison or jail sentence.
 Experienced lawyers can frequently develop a successful strategy to help their clients avoid incarceration as a penalty.